 Immediately following your treatment, the frame will be removed from your head and the pin sites will be cleaned and covered with small adhesive bandages.
 You will be monitored for about one hour, then sent home with discharge instructions.
 You should plan to have someone drive you home.
-Some patients may require an overnight stay for additional observation.
+Rarely patients may require an overnight stay for additional observation.

 Following Your Treatment

-Most patients are able to resume normal activities within 24 to 48 hours following treatment.
+Most patients are able to resume normal activities within 24 hours following treatment.
 You will have a follow-up visit with either your hometown physician or with one or more of your MidMichigan physicians at some interval after your treatment to see how you are doing.

 If you have questions about your treatment, travel arrangements or other issues, don’t hesitate to contact our Gamma Knife Coordinator.

 Gamma Knife® is a registered trademark of Elekta Group.